The ultimate source of utility data

 Why Utility Coordination is Key to Project Success

 When project owners look at the utility landscape of a new project for the first time, they’re likely to face a challenging reality.
-In any site, they may need to work around oil and gas pipelines, water lines, telecommunications cables, and electric and power cables--and all with no guarantee that these subsurface utilities are located correctly, if at all, on the map.
+On almost any site, they will need to work around oil and gas pipelines, water lines, telecommunications cables, and electric and power cables—all with no guarantee that these subsurface utilities are located correctly, if at all, on the map.

 To succeed in a challenging utility landscape, project owners, project managers, and engineers need to practice utility coordination.
 Effective utility coordination that integrates all utility stakeholders is key to completing projects safely, on time, and on budget.